vavas/blog-assets/source/_posts/better-vue-file-organization.md

   - vue
 ---

-Before we see an alternative way to organize our vue files/components, I must say although I believe it's a better approach, in fact there aren't _right_ or _wrong_ way, we should follow the way we feel more comfortable to work with.
+Before we see an alternative way to organize our vue files/components, I must say although I believe it's a better approach, in fact, there aren't _right_ or _wrong_ way, we should follow the way we feel more comfortable to work with.

 The following piece of code was extracted from the [rss-reader](https://github.com/mrgodhani/rss-reader/blob/master/app/components/partials/sidebar.vue) project.

-First we'll see the original file, and after, the proposed way to organize it.
+First, we'll see the original file, and after, the proposed way to organize it.

 **The mental process**